tommyp/tommyp.org/src/content/blog/new-year-new-site.md

 ## Launch day

 If you aren't reading this on your favourite RSS reader, you're looking at the redesign.
-Four week after deciding to start the project and just in time for me to relax over Christmas, I've shipped it.
+Four weeks after deciding to start the project and just in time for me to relax over Christmas, I've shipped it.

 After so much color and shadows with the previous version, I went with a much flatter design with the gorgeous [Inter typeface](https://rsms.me/inter) from [Rasmus](https://rsms.me/).